Douglas Douglas-Hamilton, 14th Duke of Hamilton

-When German Deputy Führer Rudolf Hess made his surprise landing in Scotland in May 1941, he claimed to know Hamilton, who denied that, although both were believed to have met at the Berlin Olympics and had possibly remained in contact.
+When Rudolf Hess, the Deputy Führer of the Nazi Party, made his surprise landing in Scotland in May 1941, he claimed to know Hamilton, who denied knowing Hess, although both were believed to have met at the 1936 Summer Olympics in Berlin and might have remained in contact.
 Hamilton was, however, declared in Parliament to be innocent of any breach of security.

 Early life

-Hamilton was born in Pimlico, London.
-He was the son of Alfred Douglas-Hamilton, 13th Duke of Hamilton and his wife Nina (née Poore).
-He was educated at Eton College and Balliol College, Oxford, where he gained a Blue in boxing, this in turn, led to his winning of the Scottish Amateur Middleweight title.
-He also represented the university in rowing.
+Douglas Douglas-Hamilton was born in Pimlico, London, on 3 February 1903.
+He was the son of Alfred Douglas-Hamilton, 13th Duke of Hamilton, and his wife, Nina (née Poore).
+He was educated at Eton College and Balliol College, Oxford, where he gained a Blue in boxing and also rowed for the university.
+He later gained the Scottish Amateur Middleweight boxing title.

-Styled Marquess of Douglas and Clydesdale before he succeeded his father as the Duke of Hamilton and Keeper of Holyroodhouse in 1940, he was a prominent Unionist Member of Parliament (MP) for East Renfrewshire from 1930 until he succeeded to his titles.
-He was appointed the honorary colonel of the 7th (Blythswood) Battalion of the Highland Light Infantry in July 1931.
-In 1935, in order to experience the life of the employees in his family's mines, he joined a Trades Union and worked for a time at the coal face, as plain 'Mr. Hamilton'.
+Styled Marquess of Clydesdale before he succeeded his father as the Duke of Hamilton and Keeper of Holyroodhouse, he was appointed as honorary colonel of the 7th (Blythswood) Battalion of the Highland Light Infantry in July 1931.
+In 1935, in order to experience the life of the employees in his family's coal mines, he worked for a time at the coal face as plain Mr Hamilton, joining a trade union.
+He was a prominent member of the Scottish Unionist Party during his time as Member of Parliament (MP) for East Renfrewshire from his victory in the 1930 by-election until 1940, when he succeeded to the peerages and joined the House of Lords.